2023 Honda CR-V vs. Toyota RAV4 vs Subaru Forester

 Standard ✓ | Moonroof | Requires Higher Trim Level |

 You can see some important differences between these two vehicles when you look at standard equipment.
-Yes, all of the equipment mentioned here is available on the RAV4, but it isn't standard.
+Yes, all of the equipment mentioned here is available on the RAV4 but it isn’t standard.
 The CR-V comes with a standard moonroof, a multi-angle rearview camera, and a blindspot monitoring system that includes cross-traffic monitoring.
-Not only are these items not standard on the RAV4, but you can't order them individually either, you need to move up to a higher trim.
-And while both vehicles have standard 6-speaker stereo systems, the 12-speaker Bose system in the CR-V is a step above the premium stereo offered by Toyota.
+Not only are these items not standard on the RAV4, but you can’t order them individually and you need to move up to a higher trim.
+While both vehicles have standard 6-speaker stereo systems, the 12-speaker Bose system in the CR-V is a step above the premium stereo offered by Toyota.

-Interior space and versatility are other advantages of the Honda CR-V. It offers more total passenger volume and cargo space than the RAV4, and that space is used well, translating into more legroom and hiproom, especially for back seat passengers.
+Interior space and versatility are other advantages of the Honda CR-V. It offers more total passenger volume and cargo space than the RAV4 and that space is used well, translating into more legroom and hip room for back seat passengers.

 Standard 18-inch wheels add a stylish touch to the exterior of the Honda CR-V while you'll have to settle for 17-inch wheels with covers on the RAV4 LE.